about erin

 awards & accolades

-• Semi-finalist Songwriters Guild of American Country category for Erin’s song “Rhinestones”, 2024
+• Semi-finalist Songwriters Guild of America Country category for Erin’s song “Rhinestones”, 2024

 • Artist At Large, Rooster Walk 13, 2023